St. George's Parish, Bermuda

-St. George's Parish is one of the nine parishes of Bermuda.
+Saint George's Parish is one of the nine parishes of Bermuda.
 It is named after the founder of the Bermuda colony, Admiral Sir George Somers.

-It is located in the north-easternmost part of the island chain, containing a small part of the main island around Tucker's Town and the Tucker's Town Peninsula, as well as the island of St. George, and many smaller islands, notably Coney, Paget, Nonsuch, Castle, and Smith's Islands.
+It is located in the north-easternmost part of the island chain, containing a small part of the main island around Tucker's Town and the Tucker's Town Peninsula, as well as the island of Saint George's Island, and many smaller islands, notably Coney, Paget, Nonsuch, Castle, and Smith's Islands.

-Technically, St. George's also includes the island of St. David's, though this is often considered a separate entity.
+Technically, Saint George's also includes the island of Saint David's, though this is often considered a separate entity.
 St. David's Island, and Cooper's Island, and Longbird Island became a single, contiguous landmass during the Second World War construction of what is now L.F.
 Wade International Airport, formerly a joint USAAF/RAF base, Kindley Field (and subsequently a USAF base, Kindley Air Force Base, then a US Navy air station, NAS Bermuda.